paulojraposo/HexQuant/README.txt

-Code for the work desribed in:
+Code for the work described in:

 Raposo, P. (2013).
 Scale-Specific Automated Line Simplification by Vertex Clustering on a Hexagonal Tessellation.
 Cartography and Geographic Information Science, advance online publication. doi: 10.1080/15230406.2013.803707